OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: Discussion

 In this paper, we have introduced the OREBA dataset, which provides a comprehensive multi-sensor recording with labeled gestures of communal intake occasions from discrete and shared meals.
 Building on a summary of related work on automatic dietary monitoring and an overview of existing public datasets in the field, we provided details on the data collection, sensor processing, and annotation methods employed in the creation of the OREBA dataset.
 Additionally, we reported baseline results on the task of intake gesture detection based on video and inertial sensor data.

 Sensor-based, passive methods of dietary monitoring have the potential of complementing existing active methods such as food records and 24-hr recall.
 As seen in other fields such as object recognition \cite{deng2009imagenet} and action recognition \cite{kay2017kinetics}, progress in the research of machine learning methods is tightly linked to the availability and ongoing development of datasets with labeled examples.
 In this light, we hope that the OREBA dataset will be able to support future developments in automatic dietary monitoring.
-Compared to existing public datasets of labeled intake gestures, the OREBA dataset is unique as it provides (i) synchronised frontal video data based on spherical video recordings, (ii) inertial data from both hands at 64 Hz, and (iii) a total amount of {\nPartTotal} recordings in two different communal eating scenarios.
+Compared to existing public datasets of labeled intake gestures, the OREBA dataset is unique as it is (i) multimodal with synchronised frontal video data based on spherical video recordings, and inertial data from both hands at 64 Hz, and (ii) includes a total amount of {\nPartTotal} recordings in two different communal eating scenarios.
+As the first intake gesture detection dataset that also makes the video recordings available, OREBA enables researchers to independently verify, extend, and update the provided data annotations.
+This further increases the transparency and reliability of the dataset, and the machine learning models building on it.